-_Back in March 2020, when the state of crisis was declared in Luxembourg, a Grand Ducal regulation was issued in order to introduce rules and measures governing the organisation of shareholders’, board of managers, or other supervisory and management body meetings (the ‘Regulation’).
+Back in March 2020, a Grand Ducal regulation was issued in order to introduce rules and measures governing the organisation of shareholders’, board of managers, or other supervisory and management body meetings (the ‘Regulation’).
 The aim of the Regulation was to adapt the rules regarding shareholders’ and management body meetings to the safety and social distancing measures recommended in the context of the COVID-19 pandemic until the end of the state of crisis.

-Companies are allowed to hold their shareholders’ meetings without physically meeting, even if the articles of association did not provide such measures, and regardless of the number of participants in the case of a shareholders’ meeting.
+According to these measures, companies are allowed to hold their shareholders’ meetings without any physical meeting, even if the articles of association did not provide such measures and regardless of the number of participants in case of a shareholders’ meeting.

-- By casting a vote in writing or electronically (this may be via an internet platform or by email as long as the identification of the shareholder is possible), to the extent that the full text of the resolutions was provided to them, or
+- By casting a vote in writing or electronically (this may be via an internet platform or by email for instance, to the extent that the identification of the shareholder is possible), to the extent that the full text of the resolutions was provided to them, or

 - By videoconference or other means of telecommunication allowing their identification.

-The shareholders participating in the meeting by such means are considered present for the purpose of the quorum and the majority.
-A shareholder may also appoint a proxy for the purpose of participating in the shareholders’ meeting.
-These provisions are also applicable to bondholder meetings.
+The shareholders participating to the meeting by such means are considered present for the purpose of the quorum.
+A shareholder may also appoint a proxy for the purpose of participating at the shareholders’ meeting.
+These provisions are also applicable to the meetings of bondholders.

-For other meetings, such as management meetings or the supervisory body of the company, similar provisions apply.
-Notwithstanding, any provision to the contrary in the articles of association, such meetings may take place by means of:
+For other meetings, such as meetings of the management or supervisory body of the company, similar provisions apply.
+Notwithstanding any provision to the contrary in the articles of association, such meetings may take place by means of: